jonpetersen/shch/site/content/_index.md

 intro:
     heading: "Why here?"
     text: "Hambledon and its' surroundings offer a fantastic range of cycling on quiet country roads and off-road tracks and bridleways, while being only 55 minutes by train from central London."
-hire:
-    - image: /img/illustrations-coffee.svg
-      text: "Our bikes are great."
-    - image: /img/illustrations-coffee-gear.svg
-      text: "We do tours."
 ---